csmir/Commands.NET/wiki/v2/Hosting.md

 ## Configure the Host

 The package extends the `IHostBuilder` interface with the `ConfigureComponents` method, which can be used to configure execution, discovery and configuration of any commands in the assembly or provided types.

+> [!IMPORTANT]
-> The ConfigureComponents method also accepts a `TFactory` type, which is the implementation of `CommandExecutionFactory` to be used by the host, as explained in the [Factory Execution](#factory-execution) section.
+> The ConfigureComponents method also accepts a `TFactory` type,
+> which is the implementation of `CommandExecutionFactory` to be used by the host, as explained in the [Factory Execution](#factory-execution) section.

 ```csharp
 using Commands.Hosting;